 For general tutoring/subject inquiries, please email the SSC Coordinator, Syria Purdom, at email@example.com.

-For summer 2021, the SSC will continue to offer online (Zoom) group tutoring for Spanish/ESL.
-Follow the steps below to join a Spanish/ESL Zoom tutoring session:
+For fall 2021, the SSC will offer general tutoring for the following subjects: Spanish, ESL, history, political science, and anthropology.
+NOTE: General tutoring is only available online.
+Follow the steps below to join a general tutoring Zoom session.

-- Review our SU21 Spanish Tutoring Schedule (Zoom).
-The schedules are in .PDF format for easy download.
-The schedules are subject to change at any time, so always check to make sure you have the most up-to-date schedule.
+- Review our Fall 2021 General Tutoring Schedule (Zoom).
+The schedule is in .PDF format for easy download.
+The schedule are subject to change at any time, so always check to make sure you have the most up-to-date schedule.

 - Click on the tutor's direct Zoom link to access his/her tutoring session.
 NOTE: Tutor availability and email addresses are listed on each schedule.
 To prepare in advance, please review Zoom training guides below.

-- Please contact one of the following SSC staff members if you are experiencing issues connecting with a tutor (NOTE: Department phones calls cannot be answered at this time):
+- Please contact one of the following SSC staff members if you are experiencing issues connecting with a tutor:

 Zoom Training Guides for Students